aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

 where ``YOUR_DICT`` is the modified dictionary.
 Note that the dict object is not yet stored in the database.
-In fact, if you simply type ``new_params`` in the verdi shell, you will be prompted with a string notifying you the “unstored” status.
+In fact, if you simply type ``new_params`` in the verdi shell, you will be prompted with a string notifying you the 'unstored' status.
 To save an entry in the database corresponding to the ``new_params`` object, you need to type a last command in the verdi shell:

 .. code:: python